Want a restaurant’s margarita on a Sunday? That’s banned in Hillsdale County.

-  El’ Cerrito Manager Louis Vega said about half of the business’s customers ask for hard alcohol on Sundays.
+El’ Cerrito Manager Louis Vega said about one out of every two customers ask for hard alcohol on Sundays.

 “Almost 50 percent of people who come in on Sunday say, ‘I want a margarita’ or ‘It’s been a long week, I want a margarita,’” he said.
 “Some people get so excited, but I have to let them down.”

-Vega said he had not looked into the requirements for changing the law, but Kevin Conant, co-owner of Here’s To You Pub and Grub, said he had.
+Vega said he hadn’t looked into the requirements for changing the law, but Kevin Conant, co-owner of Here’s To You Pub and Grub, said he had.